Michael Wollin yahoo@mercurysw.com [SCRUMDEVELOPMENT]

 Good morning.

 We have an agreement on this flow now.
-I don’t mind sharing it.
-Jon can
+I donât mind sharing it.
+Jon can speak to how he is feeling about the current process meeting V&V needs.

 1. Product Owner first gathers user needs/use cases from stakeholders